gipi/electronics-notes/PCB.md

 The text goes on the silkscreen, represented by the two layers ``tPlace`` and ``bPlace`` (respectively layer 21 and 22)

+## Dimensions

+The PCB size is determined from the outline of the layer 20.

 ## Links

  - http://www.learnemc.com/tutorials/PCB_Layout/PCB_Layout.html